aliahasan/blog-portal-backend/README.md

 #### Admin:

-- Created manually in the database with predefined credentials.
 - Can delete any blog.
 - Can block users by setting their `isBlocked` property.
 - Cannot update any blog.